Doi Inthanon, the Roof of Thailand

 Pha Dok Siew Nature Trail and Doi Inthanon Waterfalls

-After this we will visit the Karen village Ban Mae Klang Luang.
-Along the way we will stop at the Hmong market where products from the Royal Project are for sale.
-Lunch will be at local restaurant.
-After lunch drive for five minutes to the starting point of our hike.
-We will trek for about two hours, first along a majestic waterfall and then through the fields of the Karen people.
+After this, we will visit the Karen village of Ban Mae Klang Luang.
+Along the way, we will stop at the Hmong market, where products from the Royal Project are for sale.
+Lunch will be at a local restaurant.
+After lunch, we will drive for five minutes to the starting point of our hike, the wonderful Pha Dok Siew Nature Trail.
+We will trek for about 1,5 hours, first along the Pha Dok Siew waterfall and then through the fields of the Karen people.
 A local Karen guide will accompany us.
-We will have to cross the river several times.
-This multi-tiered waterfall cascades wildly towards the Karen village Ban Mae Klang Luang, where our trek ends.
-After this we will spend some time in the village and learn about coffee cultivation.
-You can taste a delicious cup of Mae Klang Luang coffee, if you like.
-Return to Chiang Mai.
-Along the way we will stop at the Sirithan, Vachirathan and Mae Klang waterfalls.
-After an exhilirating day we will drop you off at your hotel.
+They designed the trail and are the caretakers.
+It is a beautiful walk: you will descend along the waterfall via bamboo bridges and stairs with bamboo railings to the rice fields of the Karen village.

-End of the Doi Inthanon waterfalls trekking.
+Thundering Waterfalls of Doi Inthanon

 This multi-tiered waterfall cascades towards the Karen village Baan Mae Klang Luang, where our trek ends.
 After this, we will spend some time in the village and learn about coffee cultivation.
 This village is famous for its delicious coffee so we will taste a cup.
 The view over the rice fields is charming.
 After this, it is time to return to Chiang Mai.
 We will stop at the thundering Vachirathan waterfall, the most popular of Doi Inthanon National Park, along the way.